predragnikolic/sublime-git-diff-view/README.md

 -   Show all modified files
 -   Show the diff view for a file
+-   Stage/Unstage files
--   Stage/Unstage files (Staged files are marked with "✔")
+  - staged are marked with "■"
+  _ unstaged with "☐"
 -   Dismiss changes for a file
 -   Go to a file